mightyiam/infra/doc/src/testbeds.md

   - `enable` defaults to true; allows for conditionally disabling a testbed
   - `ui` and all of its suboptions are optional.
 Setting any will enable a graphical environment.
+    - `graphicalEnvironment` defaults to "gnome"; takes the string name of the graphical environment to be used for the testbed.
+See `stylix/testbed/graphicalEnvironments` for a complete list of available graphical environments.
     - `command` takes a command to be run once the graphical environment has loaded
       - `text` takes the string of the command